-- 3 About the Centre for Public Service
+- 3 About the Center for Public Service

 - 4 What is Community-Based Learning (CBL)?

 - 4 Principles of CBL

+- 5 Elements of a CBL Course

 - 5 Benefits of CBL

 - 6 Models of Community Engagement through CBL

-- 6 CBL as Praxis and a Vehicle for Social Change
+- 7 CBL as Praxis and a Vehicle for Social Change

 - 7 Key Elements to a Successful Partnership

-- 7 Creating a CBL Component to a Course
+- 8 Creating a CBL Component to a Course

 - 8 Course Designation for CBL

 - 9 Essential Components of a CBL Syllabus

 - 9 Preparing Students for CBL Experiences

 - 10 Approaches to Reflection

-- 11 Rigorous Academic Reflection
+- 12 Rigorous Academic Reflection

-- 14 Reflection Assessment
+- 14 Assessment of Student Reflection

-- 16 Sample Rubrics for Reflection Assessment
+- 15 Sample Rubrics for Reflection Assessment & Introduction to Reflection for Students

-- 17 Assessment for CBL Courses
+- 18 Assessment for CBL Courses

-- 18 The Scholarship of Engagement
+- 19 The Scholarship of Engagement

-- 19 Appendix A: Sample Partner Meeting Agenda
+- 21 Appendix A: Sample Partner Meeting Agenda

-- 20 Appendix B: Sample MOU
+- 22 Appendix B: Sample MOU

-Compiled and written by Kim Davidson, Director of Center for Public Service at Gettysburg College in 2015.
+Compiled and written by Kim Davidson (Former Director, Center for Public Service), 2015.